praveen24sriv/SERVER/README.md

 # SERVER
-making a http server with express on node runtime env.
+Making a http server with express.js on node.js runtime environment.